Montana Court Records

 How Can I Find a Personal Injury Lawyer Near Me?

-Licensed personal injury lawyers in Montana can be found through the Lawyer Referral and Information Service (LRIS) of the Montana State Bar.
+Licensed personal injury lawyers in Montana may be found through the Lawyer Referral and Information Service (LRIS) of the Montana State Bar.
 To obtain a referral from this service, interested parties may call (406) 449–6577.
 Alternatively, the LRIS website may be searched by practice area, city, or county.
 Individuals may check if a lawyer is certified to practice law in Montana with the Attorney Name Search.